apkreader/JByteMod-Remastered/README.md

 ## Features
 -   **Android APK Support** (Decompile only at the moment)
 -   **Advanced Bytecode Editing**: Intuitive interface for directly modifying Java bytecode.
--   **Decompiler Integration**: Seamless integration with decompilers to view and edit Java source code.
+-   **Running JVM Attachment**: Attach to a local JVM to inspect or dump loaded classes and apply compatible bytecode changes at runtime.
+-   **Decompiler Integration**: Use CFR, Vineflower, Procyon, JD-Core, Koffee, and ASMifier.
+Packaged builds compile the latest CFR master source instead of using the old published release.
 -   **Graphical Bytecode Viewer**: Visualize bytecode in a graphical format for easier comprehension.
 -   **Control Flow Visualization**: Generate and view control flow diagrams of methods to understand execution flow better.
 -   **Drag and Drop Functionality**: Easily drag and drop `.jar`, `.apk`, and `.class` files onto the window for quick access.